 Future of Kulchur Fundraising Interns or Assistants are responsible for further developing the Future of Kulchur cultural initiative; attempting to secure donations or funds from alternative sources, including petitioning businesses or individuals in exchange for tax deductions; utilizing grant writing skills when applicable to secure funding; managing and enhancing Contra Mundum’s presence on Patreon and elsewhere; contributing to strong written copy for Patreon and translating this into content for social media platforms; and more.
 Candidates should have a keen interest in independent literature and the publishing industry as well as previous experience in grassroots fundraising.

-This is a volunteer position that will require approximately 1 to 3 hours of work per week.
+This is a volunteer position that requires approximately 1 to 3 hours of work per week.
 Candidates will receive 3 free Contra Mundum books and may apply for course credit at their universities if applicable.
 Candidates may be based in New York or remotely.
 Interested applicants should email a resume and cover letter to [email protected] with “Fundraising Volunteer Assistant / Intern Application” in the subject line.
 Applications will be accepted until the position is filled, though priority will be given to applications received by February 11.

 POSTED FEBRUARY 2025